Connecting Your GitHub Repository

 - From your dashboard, click Connect Repository

-- If this is your first time, you'll be prompted to authorize ShipRelay on GitHub
+- If this is your first time, you'll be prompted to install the ShipRelay GitHub App and authorize access

 - Select the repository you want to connect